-Continuous Positive Airway Pressure
+Continuous Positive Airway Pressure (CPAP)

-A continuous positive airway pressure (CPAP) machine is used to treat recipients who have moderate to severe obstructive sleep apnea.
+A CPAP machine is used to treat recipients who have moderate to severe obstructive sleep apnea.

 A respiratory cycle is defined as an inspiration, followed by expiration.
 Polysomnography is the continuous and simultaneous monitoring and recording of various physiological and pathophysiological parameters of sleep with physician review, interpretation, and report.
 It must include sleep staging, which is defined to include a 1-4 lead electroencephalogram (EEG), and electrooculogram (EOG), and a submental electromyogram (EMG).